 When do you need a Care Plan?

 In the beginning the Care Plan will be short and light on information.
 Perhaps it will be just a page long, especially if you don’t need care worker support.
 When Marj first came to live with us, she was able to walk between houses, stroll to the pub or visit the supermarket with help.
-She could prepare her own meals and drinks etc. The Care Plan was limited to the phone numbers to contact us on while we were at work and other essentials like medicine dosages.
+She could prepare her own meals and drinks etc. The information shared was limited to the phone numbers to contact us on while we were at work or other essentials like medicine dosages.

 How do you write one?